vertica/VerticaPy/docs/source/user_guide_machine_learning_model_tracking.rst

     top_model = my_experiment_1.load_best_model(metric = "auc")

 The experiment object facilitates not only model tracking but also makes cleanup super easy, especially in real-world scenarios where there is often a large number of leftover models.
-The ``drop`` method drops from the database the info of the experiment and all associated models other than those specified in the keeping_models list.
+The :py:func:`~verticapy.machine_learning.vertica.LogisticRegression.drop` method drops from the database the info of the experiment and all associated models other than those specified in the keeping_models list.

 .. ipython:: python
     :okwarning: